k8snetworkplumbingwg/sriov-cni/README.md

 echo 8 > /sys/class/net/enp2s0f0/device/sriov_numvfs
 ```

+Note: In case spoofchk is enabled for VF, a valid administrative MAC needs to be specified.

 ## Configuration reference
 ### Main parameters
 * `name` (string, required): the name of the network